sebastien/rawcopy/README.md

              PATH ID
 ```

-To resume the command from path `#2553338` simly do:
+To resume the command from path `2553338`:

 ```
 rawcopy -r2553338- -o <OUTPUT PATH> <PATH TO COPY>...